cnpapado/trino-data-distrib/accumulo-installation-and-populate.md

     To configure Hadoop we add code to the following files:

-    Change the IP to your machine’s or to `localhost`.
+    Change the IP to your machine’s IP or to `localhost`.
 In previous installs when using `localhost`, it was found that it maybe favorable to use `127.0.0.1` instead!

     - hadoop/etc/hadoop/**hadoop-env.sh**